R. Aaravin

-Rajandran Aaravin (born 24 February 1996), known as R Aaravin, is a Singaporean former professional footballer who played as a centre-back.
+Aaravin s/o Rajandran (born 24 February 1996) is a Singaporean former professional footballer who played as a centre-back.

-In 2012, he won Dollah Kassim Award and the Peter Lim Scholarship where he underwent a 10 days training stint at FC Metz in France in 2014.

 Club career

-Home United

-Aaravin was promoted by Philippe Aw to the Home United first team squad in 2016.
-He started playing in the first team when he is playing in the prime league team.

-He was released by the NFA U18 team after enlisting in NS.
-There, he signed for Home United prime league squad and was trusted by the coach then, Philippe Aw.
-His first game was against the Young Lions (Home won 2–0).

-Young Lions

-In 2017, Aaravin joined Young Lions.

-Warriors FC

-In 2019, Aaravin joined ninth times Singapore Premier League champions, Warriors FC.

-Balestier Khalsa

-In 2020, Aaravin joined Balestier Khalsa however on 26 February 2021, he decided to retired from football at the age of 25.
+Aaravin played for Home United (who later became Warriors FC), Young Lions and Balestier Khalsa, retiring at age 25.

 Controversy

-Aaravin has spoken out against the current under-23 regulations in the Singapore Premier League which makes it mandatory for clubs to sign and field players who are under the age of 23 as the under-23 rule has actually shortchanged a lot of players.
-He decided to call it quits when he was offered just $1200 a month to play.
+Aaravin has spoken out against the current under-23 regulations in the Singapore Premier League which makes it mandatory for clubs to sign and field players who are under the age of 23.
+He has claimed the under-23 rule has actually shortchanged a lot of players.
+He has also stated he received an offer of only $1200 dollars to play professional football.

 Personal life

 From 2013 to 2016, Aaravin studied at Nanyang Polytechnic in Sports and Wellness after graduating from the Singapore Sports School in 2012.
 After his diploma, he served his two years compulsory National Service with the Singapore Police Force from 2016 to 2018.
 Aaravin holds a degree of Bachelor of Arts from the Singapore Institute of Management.